learn-co-students/javascript-intro-to-debugging-v-000/README.md

 #### Running the Test Suite

 You know you're not there yet, but you want to go ahead and run the tests to see what they say.
-To do this, intall the `learn-co` gem and give it your OAuth key:
+To do this, install the `learn-co` gem and give it your OAuth key:

 ```shell
 > gem sources -a http://flatiron:33west26@gems.flatironschool.com